meteor/react-tutorial/tutorial/simple-todos/01-creating-app.md

 ## 1.2: Create Meteor Project

-The easiest way to setup Meteor with React is by using the command `meteor create` with the option `--react` and your project name:
+The easiest way to setup Meteor with React is by using the command `meteor create` with the option `--react` and your project name (you can also omit the `--react` option since it is the default):

 ```
 meteor create simple-todos-react